Skip navigation

 Psy.D. applicants must:

 • Hold a B.A. or B.S. from a regionally accredited college or university.
 Acceptable degrees include those in counseling, psychology, or related human behavioral fields.
 If your degree is in a different discipline, a minimum of 18 semester hours in psychology coursework is required.
 The following courses are recommended: Introduction to Psychology, Psychological Statistics/Research Methods, Personality Theory, Human Development, Abnormal Psychology, Psychological Tests & Measurements, Social Psychology and Physiological Psychology.
+All applicants regardless of degree discipline must have a minimum of three semester hours of coursework in statistics and/or research methods.

 • Have a minimum of a 3.0 GPA for all undergraduate coursework or 3.5 GPA in all master’s level coursework.
 Average undergrad GPA of admitted students: 3.57 (average for last three years).